Frequently used terminology regarding the visual

 The monogram consists of the university’s initials in an

 interlocking format.
-The monogram is to be used only by the KSU
+The monogram is a restricted mark and its use must be approved through the KSU Department of Athletics.

 Pantone Matching System (PMS)